Our Funds and Foundations

 Glick Fund was established by Gene and Marilyn Glick in 1998.
 Today, members of the Glick family and the Gene B. Glick Company continue their tradition of generosity.

-The Herbert Simon Family Foundation has been promoting social justice and providing support for organizations across the U.S. and around the world since 1999.
+Herbert Simon Family Foundation has been promoting social justice and providing support for organizations in Central Indiana and through the United States since 1999.

 SPECIAL FOCUS FUNDS & PARTNERS